-Typically, during their evaluation, custody evaluators will interview each parent several times, administer psychological tests that assess the parent's personality and parenting approach, observe parents interacting with their children in various situations, and administer psychological tests that evaluate the well-being of the child or children involved.
+Typically, during their evaluation, custody evaluators will interview each parent several times, administer psychological tests that assess the parent's personality and parenting approach, observe parents interacting with their children in various situations, and administer psychological tests which evaluate the well-being of the child or children involved.
 Additionally, parents who have been ordered to undergo an evaluation should expect the evaluator to:

 - Interview the child or children involved;

 - Conduct interviews with individuals who have relevant information about parenting or child issues.
 These individuals often include therapists, teachers, neighbors, extended family members, step-parents or prospective stepparents, babysitters, and other individuals involved with the family;

 - Compile developmental histories for the child or children involved;

 - Review school records, medical and psychiatric records, legal records, and records from home, like activities calendars, personal journals, photographs, home videos, or sound recordings;

 - Make assessments regarding the parents' capacity for parenting, the child or children's psychological and developmental needs, the desires of the child or children, when appropriate, and the ability of each parent to meet those needs and desires.

 Rather than place too much weight on any single source of information, a good custody evaluator will wait patiently until they collect sufficient evidence from multiple sources before coming to any conclusions.
 Remember, an evaluator's goal is to make recommendations in the best interests of the child or children involved.